 Barden, J. M., Gerhard, D. B., Vila, O., Ubbens, J. R. & Park, B. The effect of breathing asymmetry on stroke periodicity in competitive front-crawl swimming.
 Presented at the Sport Innovation (SPIN) Summit, Richmond, British Columbia.
 October 2017.

 As a previous Master's student member of the aRMADILo lab at the University of Regina, my work primarily involved machine learning with audio data.
-Specifically, I worked on novel methods for audio classification.
 My thesis work was about the application of classical sparse coding to audio information using local image features of the spectrogram.

 As an undergraduate student, I was involved in projects related to scaling treatment protocols in clinical psychology using mobile technology such as phones and tablets.

 Carleton, R. N., Teale, M. J. N., Horswill, S. C., Oriet, C., Ubbens, J. R., & Asmundson, G. J. G. Attending to the details: A longitudinal RCT of an attention modification program for Social Anxiety Disorder.
-In R. N. Carleton (Chair), Social Anxiety Disorder: Biopsychosocial Advances and Treatment.
-Symposium presented at the 33rd annual conference of the Anxiety Disorders Association of America, La Jolla, California.
+Presented at the 33rd annual conference of the Anxiety Disorders Association of America, La Jolla, California.
 April 2013.